 Opening Hours can be found by going to their Opening Hours page of their Visiting us section.

 The Archive Centre is on the same site as County Hall, and is one mile from the railway station and from the bus station.
+If on foot, you should walk down Queens Road, then onto Bracondale and turn right into Conesford Drive.
+If you follow the road to the right, you should arrive at the County Hall site.
+If you then continue along the path, you should see the Archive Centre, which is situated to the right of County Hall.
 To find the entrance, look for a Jaguar aircraft on a plinth, the nose of which points towards the entrance.

 Please note food and drink and bags are not allowed in the searchroom.

-If you are unable to visit in person, they offer a research service.
+If you are unable to visit in person, the Archive offers a research service.
 They also provide details of record searchers.
 For a fee, these searchers can undertake research on your behalf.

-They are a member of the CARN (County Archive Research Network)
+The Office is a member of the CARN (County Archive Research Network).